inBeat/inbeat-website/content/top-influencers/instagram/rappers/united-states/chicago/_index.md

 ---
-title: Top 10 Rappers Instagram Influencers In Chicago In 2023
+title: Top 10 Rappers Instagram Influencers In Chicago In 2024
 description: >-
-  Find top rappers Instagram influencers in Chicago in 2023.
-Most popular hashtags: #rapper #chicago #music #explore.
+  Find top rappers Instagram influencers in Chicago in 2024.
+Most popular hashtags: #rapper #chicago #rap #explorepage.
 platform: Instagram
-hits: 43
+hits: 52
-text_top: Identify the top-rated Instagram influencers on inBeat.
+text_top: See the top-rated Instagram profiles on inBeat.
-text_bottom: inBeat holds 43 Instagram influencers like this in Chicago, United States for you to collaborate.
+text_bottom: Our platform holds 52 Instagram influencers like this in Chicago, United States for you to pitch.
 profiles:
   - username: "mattmuse12"
     fullname: >-